 In this section, we outline an experimental approach, suitable for mesoscopic wires or ultracold Fermi gases \cite{Gross17}, to probe two-site coherences in the NEAS.
 When the sites are separated by a distance much greater than $\ell$, this measurement is an indirect probe of the long-range entanglement in the system.

 The idealized setup is shown in Fig.~\ref{fig:exp} and consists of four essential components: (i) a disordered 3D metallic system being driven by a chemical potential bias (here we focus on energy-conserving systems at a fixed temperature), (ii) two 1D channels connected to the wire via tunable, tunneling barriers, (iii) a coherent beam splitter \cite{Oliver99,Henny99b,Cassettari00,Houde00}, and (iv) a pair of current or charge sensors.
-Referring to the length scales $(\ell,\ell_{\varphi},\ell_{\rm ee}, \ell_{\rm ep})$ introduced in the introduction, our analysis of the random circuit model implies that achieving volume-law entanglement in the NEAS requires a wire of length $\ell \ll L \ll \ell_{\varphi}$.
+Referring to the length scales $(\ell,\ell_{\varphi},\ell_{\rm ee}, \ell_{\rm ep})$ introduced in the Introduction, our analysis of the random circuit model implies that achieving volume-law entanglement in the NEAS requires a wire of length $\ell \ll L \ll \ell_{\varphi}$.
 In typical metals, these length scales are (50 nm,~1~$\mu$m,~10~$\mu$m,~10 mm) \cite{Altshuler82,Steinbach96}; thus, the regime of interest is easily achievable and, in fact, has been directly probed in an experiment conceptually similar to the one we propose here \cite{Pothier97}.
 In atomic Fermi gases the strength of interactions are tunable via a Feshbach resonance \cite{Chin10}, which would allow one to scan $\ell_{\varphi}$ for a fixed length of the channel.

-For simplicity we focus on a measurement approach where the tunneling to the two 1D channels is turned off while the system is driven to its steady-state by the bias.
+For simplicity, we focus on a measurement approach where the tunneling to the two 1D channels is turned off while the system is driven to its steady state by the bias.
 After a sufficiently long time, the tunneling barriers are lowered, allowing current leakage into the two 1D channels.
-To avoid interaction effects in the channel we consider the limit of weak tunneling into the channels as compared to the transit time through the beam splitter device.
+To avoid interaction effects in the channel, we consider the limit of weak tunneling into the channels as compared to the transit time through the beam-splitter device.
 We assume the left and right 1D channels to be connected to single sites $L$ and $R$ of the wire, respectively.
-Taking a beam splitter with reflection coefficient $r$ and transmission coefficient $t$, the current in the left/right meter will be proportional to
+Taking a beam splitter with reflection coefficient $r$ and transmission coefficient $t$, the current in the left or right meter will be proportional to